FishyStix12/WHPython_v1.1/README.md

 **Configuration:** <br />
 1. modul3s.json - is just a simple list of modules that the remote trojan should run. <br />
+2. github_trojan.py - This script  implements a Trojan horse program that can be used for remote execution of tasks on a target machine.
+It uses GitHub as a repository for storing configuration files and modules.
+The program continuously checks for updates in the repository, retrieves new modules or configurations, and executes them.
+This allows for dynamic and remote control of the Trojan's behavior.
+To use the code, you would need to set up a GitHub repository with the necessary configuration files and modules.
+You would also need to generate a personal access token for GitHub API access.
+An example of using the code would be to create a repository with a configuration file specifying which modules to run and their parameters.
+The Trojan would then fetch this configuration, run the specified modules, and store the results back in the repository.  !!Belongs in the config module of the Trojan Framework!! <br />

 **Example outputs of some of the scripts!** <br />
 1. environment.py output: <br />